Why Every Small UK Business Must Prioritise Local SEO

 When someone searches for a service in your area, Google displays what’s called the “Local Pack”—those three business listings that appear at the top of search results, complete with a map.
 Businesses listed in the Google 3-pack get 126% more traffic and 93% more actions, like calls and website clicks, compared to those ranked between positions 4-10.

 Getting into that Local Pack isn’t about luck.
 It requires a fully optimised Google Business Profile with accurate business details, up-to-date opening hours, high-quality photos, and regular updates.
-Most importantly, it requires customer reviews—which I’ll address shortly.
+Most importantly, it requires customer reviews—which we address in the next section.

 A Quick SEO Advantage Most UK Businesses Ignore